Welcome to the Andy Pilgrim Foundation © !

 What information and knowledge helps parents with their new driver(s)?
 Why is it a problem if new drivers drive with the same distractions as their parents?
 Back to top.

-Parents who have heard me speak or seen The Driving Zone © DVDs tell me I opened their eyes to many things they never thought about regarding their driving.
-I highly recommend parents to watch The Driving 2 DVD © with their children.
+Parents who have heard me speak or seen The Parent Driving Zone © DVDs tell me I opened their eyes to many things they never thought about regarding their driving.
+I highly recommend parents to watch The Parent Driving Zone DVD © with their children.

 Let me explain one of the biggest points I emphasize to parents….
 Most people who are parents of new drivers have at least 15 years of driving experience; over ninety nine percent of parents are not trained driving instructors.